 There are a variety of property types to choose from when looking for real estate in Cabbagetown.
-There are 3 houses, 1 townhouses, and 1 condos for sale.
-For past listings, search our Cabbagetown sold listings and Cabbagetown expired listings The average listing price in Cabbagetown for all home types is $1,980,500.
-The average list price differs significantly when broken down by home type.
-The average listing price of a house is $2,185,667, $1,365,000 for a townhouse, and $1,365,000 for a condo.
+There are 2 houses, 0 townhouses, and 0 condos for sale.
+For past listings, search our Cabbagetown sold listings and Cabbagetown expired listings The average listing price in Cabbagetown for all home types is $1,994,000, which is 48% higher than January 2018.
 There are many popular neighbourhoods surrounding Cabbagetown, including Regent Park, Trefann, Moss Park, St. James Town, The Village, Gardens District, Church and Wellesley that offer a variety of home prices and unique areas to live.
-Cabbagetown also has many options for renters with 4 active rental listings and an average lease price of $4,529.
+Cabbagetown also has many options for renters with 2 active rental listings and an average lease price of $2,698.

 A neighbourhood rich with the history of Toronto’s founding families

 Tucked just north of Queen Street along the eastern border of the Don River is Cabbagetown, a charming older neighbourhood rich in Toronto history.
 Boasting the largest collection of original Victorian architecture in North America, many of the homes found in this neighbourhood date back to the early 1900s, when Irish and European immigrants called the area home.
 In fact, their tendency to plant cabbages instead of grass lawns coined the neighbourhood its distinctive name.

 Cabbagetown is bordered by Gerrard Street to the south, Sherbourne Street to the west, Bloor Street to the north, and by the Don River and Rosedale Valley to the east.
 It neighbours the residential development of St. James Town, and is considered within the same neighbourhood profile by the City of Toronto.